-The property has been altered, amended and extended to form the present accommodation.
-It is presumed all necessary consents and permissions were obtained.
+The property was altered and amended in 2003 and it is presumed all necessary consents and permissions were obtained in respect of this work.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.